title: Readme1 date: 2025-11-22 author: saylesss88 description: README

 Only install, enable, and run what is needed: Disable or uninstall unnecessary software and services to minimize potential vulnerabilities.
 Take advantage of NixOS’s easy package management and minimalism to keep your system lean and secure.

-Avoid permanently installing temporary tools: Use tools like nix-shell
+Avoid permanently installing temporary tools: Use tools like nix-shell,

-to test or run software temporarily.
+comma, devShells and nix-direnv to test or run software temporarily.
 This

 prevents clutter and reduces potential risks from unused software lingering on